meg768/homebridge-pushover/README.md

 The **masterSwitch** will create a button that is used to toggle messages on or off.
 However, when a switch has the priority **high**, the message is always sent.

+I suggest you create all your messages in the config file and then group all messages in a seperate room named 'Messages' in HomeKit.

 ## Bugfixes/Updates

 * 2019-01-20 - Just published on NPM.